jmarrec/Pry-and-Powershell-for-OpenStudio/README.md

 But more importantly it allows you to automatically require some modules, to add some functions or classes that you use often.

+This is some commented out code at the beginning that will ask you a question about which version you want to load.

 Note: I have hardcoded the path to my local repository of `openstudio-standards`.
 I find that very useful because I'm always messing with openstudio-standards in order to get it to do what I want.
+You'll need to read and execute the steps in [DevelopperInformation > Setup](https://github.com/NREL/openstudio-standards/blob/master/docs/DeveloperInformation.md) if you want that too.
 I also hardcoded the path `resources\modify_class_string_to_add_colors.rb` (in this directory).
 I suggest you adjust that!

 ![Change path in pryrc](/doc/change_path_in pryrc.png)